adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

         }
 ````

-`ShowNavMenuAsync()` shows a navigation menu, with navigation buttons for it's top level conversation topics ("Topic 1", "Topic 2", "Topic 3") and a reminder on how to show this menu at any time in the conversation ("Menu", for wayfinding).
+`ShowNavMenuAsync()` posts `RootDialog`'s navigation menu via a `HeroCard`, with `CardAction` buttons for it's top level conversation topics ("Topic 1", "Topic 2", "Topic 3").
+The menu also has reminder for the user on how to show this menu again at any time in the conversation ("Menu", for wayfinding).

 ````C#
         private async Task ShowNavMenuAsync(IDialogContext context)